|Table of contents|

 EduRev also provides with the strategies and techniques to help prepare for the Common Admission Test (CAT).
 Experts have provided with step by step guide which will help you to prepare for different sections of the exam.

-Note: In case of changes in the CAT Exam Pattern, IIMs notify the candidates on their official website (https://iimcat.ac.in/).
+Note: In case of changes in the , IIMs notify the candidates on their official website ( ).
 Students should visit the site for mock tests/ tutorials and the latest exam pattern.
 These mock tutorials will be uploaded in the month of October.

 To prepare for CAT (Common Admission Test), you should focus on mastering the core concepts of all three sections Quantitative Aptitude, Verbal Ability & Reading Comprehension, and Data Interpretation & Logical Reasoning.